How to Write a Brief for Singapore Market Research That Actually Gets Results

 1. If we learn X, what will we do differently?

-If you can't name a specific action, the question doesn't belong in the brief.
+If you can't name a specific action tied to the answer, the question doesn't belong in the brief.
+Questions that drive action get budget.
+Questions that satisfy curiosity don't.

 2. What answer would surprise us?

 If no answer would surprise you, you already know the answer.
-Don't spend money confirming assumptions.
+You're running research to reduce uncertainty, not to validate what you already believe.

 3. Who will use this finding?

 Name the person.
+Is it the CMO?
+The product lead?
+The CFO?
 If nobody specific will use it, cut the question.
+Research is worthless without a decision-maker ready to act on it.

 4. What's the cost of not knowing?